dompetriella/simple_roller/README.md

 A straightforward dice rolling app for use in tabletop games.

-Available for Android (and coming soon to IOS)
+Available for iOS and Android

 Built with #Flutter